dgucc/sandbox/tips/intellij.md

 <!-- TOC --><a name="add-intellij-in-contextual-menu-wit-regexe"></a>
 ## Add IntelliJ in contextual menu wit reg.exe
-	/f : force no prompting
+	/f : force no prompting and update if the element already exists
 	/ve : set empty value name "(Default)"

 ```cmd